Teen Pregnancy, Guest blogger, 16-year-old Vanessa, tells us what she thinks.

 This kind of thing is completely contradictory.
 First when we are young society tells us “Don’t have sex, or your hands will fall off!” and when we asked questions they’d say, “Just say no,” and leave it at that.
 Then as we grew up people began to educate us with the knowledge of STDs and teenage pregnancy, intending to scare us out of being intimate.
 But then society throws in a curveball.

-With all of the magazine covers of Teen Mom drama and The Secret Life of the American Teenager episodes, kids are lulled into this idea that under-aged sex and pregnancy is what high school and adolescence is all about.
+With all of the magazine covers of Teen Mom drama and The Secret Life of the American Teenager episodes, kids are lulled into this idea that under-aged sex and teen pregnancy is what high school and adolescence is all about.
 None of them are factoring in the consequences or the meaning behind it, which, quite honestly, is just sad.

 Elvira G. Aletta, PhD, Founder & CEO